 In addition to the IA-BPG process, the Department of Foreign Affairs and Trade welcomes submissions from stakeholders on all aspects of trade with Indonesia in order to inform the IA-CEPA negotiating agenda.

-In particular, information is sought on specific interests and issues in relation to Australia’s trade, investment and economic cooperation with Indonesia.
-We would also welcome information on barriers to trade and investment faced by Australian goods and services exporters and investors in Indonesia, as well as experiences with economic cooperation activities.
+In particular, information is sought on Australia’s trade, investment and economic cooperation interests in Indonesia.
+We would also welcome information on barriers to trade and investment faced by Australian goods and services exporters and investors in Indonesia.
+Please note our guidance on preparing new or revised submissions.

 Fourth Round of IA-CEPA negotiations

 The fourth round of IA-CEPA negotiations was hosted by Australia in Sydney from 23-26 August 2016.
 This was the second round of negotiations to be held since IA-CEPA’s reactivation by Ministers in March 2016.

 Fourth round of IA-CEPA negotiations, 23-26 August 2016, Sydney

 Minsters Ciobo and Lukita reconfirm bilateral commitment to IA-CEPA

 On 2-3 August 2016, Australian Trade Minister Ciobo met his newly appointed Indonesian counterpart, Minister Lukita, new Chairman of the Indonesian Investment Coordinating Board (BKPM) Thomas Lembong, New Minister for Finance Sri Mulyani Indrawati and Minister of Industry Airlangga Hartarto in Jakarta to build further momentum for the Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA).
 IA-CEPA will create the framework for a new era of closer economic engagement between Australia and Indonesia and open new markets and opportunities for businesses and consumers.